mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 DUMPER
-An open box bed, typically found at the rear of a vehicle, this attachment allows a vehicle to be filled with a cargo and then literally ‘dump’ it out at a destination by hydraulically raising one end of the bed.
+An open box bed, typically found at the rear of a vehicle, this attachment allows a vehicle to be filled with a cargo and then literally 'dump' it out at a destination by hydraulically raising one end of the bed.
 This is typically used to move earth, minerals or rubbish from one site to another.
 The cost is per Space designated for cargo.